drotek/doc-powermanagementunit/use.md

 ###Powering your ESCs

-The PMU can also provide a power supply bay, outputting the battery power directly out of the PMU to make soldering your ESCs directly onto the PMU possible.
+The PMU can provide a power supply bay, outputting the battery power directly out of the PMU to make soldering your ESCs directly onto the PMU possible.
 To do so, you'll need to solder your ESCs' power cables onto the **BATT OUT +** and **BATT OUT -** soldering pads of the PMU, taking care of the polarities of your ESC's cables.
 You may want to keep the case opened in order to do this soldering operation.

 [PIC ESCs soldered]